 The Neon Museum officially “opened” with the installation of its first restored sign, the Hacienda Horse and Rider, at the intersection of Las Vegas Boulevard and Fremont Street.

 In 2012 the Neon Museum Boneyard opened at 770 Las Vegas Boulevard North.
-The nearly two-acre campus includes an outdoor exhibition space, known as the Boneyard, which features more than 150 signs, four of which are restored, a visitors' center housed inside the former La Concha Motel lobby and the Neon Boneyard North Gallery which houses additional rescued signs and is used for weddings, special events, photo shoots and educational programs.
+The nearly two-acre campus includes an outdoor exhibition space, known as the Boneyard, which features more than 200 signs, 11 of which are restored, a visitors' center housed inside the former La Concha Motel lobby and the Neon Boneyard North Gallery which houses additional rescued signs and plays host to our newest program, Brilliant!, as well as weddings, special events, photo shoots and educational programs.

 The collection may be viewed through either an hour-long guided tour, a self-guided tour or on a limited-access basis.
 Tours are available seven days a week and tour times vary based on the season.

 The Museum collection also includes nine restored signs which can be viewed twenty-four hours a day, seven days a week.
 Information about the gallery is available here.